 This sample of Texas employee rights is far from exhaustive.
 To learn more about your rights as a worker, call our firm today.

 Oftentimes, it is difficult to understand the breadth of your rights as an employee.
 At Craighead Law Firm, it is our mission to ensure workers’ rights are protected.
 When an employer violates your rights, it is crucial to understand the remedies available to you.

-For a free consultation with our highly rated employment attorney, call today.
+For a confidential consultation with our highly rated employment attorney, call today.